 At its peak in 2004, malaria claimed 1.2 million lives.
 By 2015, that number had dropped to approximately 400,000 lives per year, with the majority being children under the age of 5 in sub-Saharan Africa.
-That change occurred, in part, through the efforts of the Systems for Improved Access to Pharmaceuticals and Services (SIAPS) Program, its predecessor programs, and its implementing partners.
+That change occurred, in part, through the efforts of SIAPS, its predecessor programs, and its implementing partners.

-The President’s Malaria Initiative (PMI) has set a goal of eradicating malaria worldwide by the middle of this century.
-The infrastructure improvements made by SIAPS and its partners have helped PMI make strides toward global eradication by addressing challenges in forecasting and supply planning, using data more effectively to make decisions, avoiding delays, and eliminating stock-outs.
+The President’s Malaria Initiative (PMI) set a goal of eradicating malaria worldwide by the middle of this century.
+The infrastructure improvements made by SIAPS and its partners helped PMI make strides toward global eradication by addressing challenges in forecasting and supply planning and using data more effectively to make decisions, avoid delays, and eliminate stock-outs.

 The SIAPS Approach